johnmarshall80/PandoraCoW/README.md

 The script will submit your jobs one by one (without exceeding `MAX_SIMULTANEOUS_JOBS`) until all jobs are queued.
 Then the script will automatically monitor the status of your jobs.
 When it finishes, all of your jobs should be done!

 You can find the output of your jobs in the `work` directory.
-A new subdirectory is made for each job containing the logs, errors, and any Pandora produced.
+A new subdirectory is made for each job containing the logs, errors, and any files that Pandora produced.

 ## Things to modify
 In the `generic` directory, there are two files you can modify.